B e g i n n e r F a r m e r ‘s T r a i n i n g

 Sustainable Agriculture: Introductory Track

-● Successful experiences in an area of interest which impacts a trainee’s self-esteem, motivation and performance.
+● Positions trainees in interest level areas thereby increasing trainee’s self-esteem, motivation and performance.

-● Engagement in joint projects with staff, community partners, and the public to promote participant career readiness.
+● Engages in joint projects with staff, community partners, and the public to promote participant career readiness

-This program provides 12 Weeks in Sustainable Agriculture covering the fundamentals of small scale organic farming.
-The request for local, organic produce is on the rise.
-Grocers, farm-to-table restaurants and the popularity of local farmer’s markets are in-demand for locally grown- high quality fruits and vegetables This training program may serve as a pre-requisite to our Certificate Track that incorporates a 10- month curriculum in Sustainable Agriculture (Referred to as “Breaking New Ground”).
+This 12-week training in Sustainable Agriculture teaches fundamentals of small scale organic farming.
+The request for local, organic produce is on the rise whether it be demands from from grocers, farm-to-table restaurants or local markets for high-quality fruits and vegetables.
+This training program may serve as a pre-requisite to our Certificate Track that incorporates a 10- month curriculum in Sustainable Agriculture (Referred to as “Breaking New Ground”).
 After a successful completion of the 12 -week training, a participant may choose to move forward into the certificate program to continue training for an additional seven months.
 This also follows the approval of DORS as well as the teaching staff at TALMAR.
-This training teaches both an educational and hands-on practicum in the small-scale sustainable farming industry based on our USDA (United States Department of Agriculture) aligned curriculum.
+It offers both an educational and hands-on practicum in the small-scale sustainable farming industry based on a USDA (United States Department of Agriculture) aligned curriculum.